What Leaders Actually Want

 ▹unresolved friction slowing the work down

-Bring leaders and teams together to define what “better delivery” means in practice.
+Bring leaders and team together to define and clarify what better collaboration, alignment, and valuable delivery would look like in practice.

 Over Time, Typical Shifts Include: